Polly Parsons (producer)

-Polly Parsons (born 1967) is an American producer, entrepreneur, and performer.
+Polly Parsons (born 1967) is an American producer and entrepreneur.
 She is the daughter of singer-songwriter Gram Parsons and Nancy Ross.

 Gram Parsons legacy

 2003 Americana Music Awards

 Parsons made her first documented appearance in 2003, accepting the President's Award on behalf of the late Gram Parsons at the Americana Music Awards ceremony in Nashville.

 2004: "Return to Sin City: A Tribute to Gram Parsons"

 In 2004, she directed and produced two live tribute concerts titled "Return to Sin City: A Tribute to Gram Parsons".
 Artists included: Keith Richards, James Burton, Lucinda Williams, Norah Jones, Dwight Yoakam, John Doe, Steve Earle, Jim Lauderdale, Kathleen Edwards, Jay Farrar, Jim James, Raul Malo, Susan Marshall, and the Sin City All Stars.
 A concert DVD was produced.

 Gram Parsons Foundation

-100% of the proceeds from the tribute concerts were donated through the newly formed Gram Parsons Foundation to the Musician's Assistance Program (now MusiCares Foundation) which aids musicians in crisis.
+100% of the proceeds from the tribute concerts were donated through the newly formed Gram Parsons Foundation to the Musicians Assistance Program (now MusiCares Foundation) which aids musicians in crisis.

 Parsons would go on to relaunch the Gram Parsons Foundation in 2012 to support musicians and artists worldwide with addiction and recovery services by hosting a launch event at SXSW on March 14, 2012.
-The event featured performances by Brendan Benson, Eric Burdon, Blitzen Trapper, Alberta Cross, Great Lake Swimmers, Jenny O and Poor Man (Christian Wargo and Casey Wescott from Fleet Foxes).
+The event featured performances by Brendan Benson, Eric Burdon, Blitzen Trapper, Alberta Cross, Great Lake Swimmers, Jenny O, and Poor Man (Christian Wargo and Casey Wescott from Fleet Foxes).